orottier/securetar-rs/README.md

 - validation behavior for truncated, missing-final-tag, and early-final-tag streams
 - constants aligned with the Python package where useful for compatibility

-Legacy SecureTar v1/v2 AES-CBC and archive writing helpers are intentionally not implemented yet.
+Legacy SecureTar v1/v2 AES-CBC and archive _writing_ helpers are intentionally not supported.

 ## Example